yard

 If you see clouds of tiny flies, you probably have exposed food scraps.
 Bury kitchen waste under 6 inches of browns and avoid tossing meat, greasy foods, or dairy into small home piles.

 Raccoons or rats digging in is a sign to switch tactics.
-Use a sealed tumbler, or go with trench composting between rows of cabbage plants or broccoli heads so scraps break down underground instead of at the surface.
+Use a sealed tumbler, or go with trench composting between rows of cabbage plants.
+Broccoli beds can use the same approach so scraps break down underground instead of at the surface.

-Most compost "problems" are simple balance issues between greens, browns, air, and water.
+Most compost problems: balance greens, browns, air, and water first.
 Once you correct the ratio, the pile recovers on its own.

 health_and_safetyUsing Compost Safely Around Edibles And Indoors